Diprosone

 Contraindications

-Contraindicated in untreated skin infections, rosacea, acne vulgaris, perioral dermatitis, and known hypersensitivity to betamethasone.
+Contraindicated in untreated bacterial, fungal, or viral skin infections (including herpes simplex, varicella, and tinea), acne vulgaris, rosacea, perioral dermatitis, and known hypersensitivity to betamethasone dipropionate or any excipient.

 Frequently Asked Questions